5G-MAG/rt-common-shared/README.md

 Includes modified versions of the OpenAPI YAML files from the 5G_APIs repository specific to Data Reporting for use with a Data Collection Application Function.

 More information can be found in the corresponding [subfolder](/data-reporting/5G_APIs-overrides/README.md).

-### Avcodec build
-Includes a helper script to build ffmpeg libraries for Android.

-More information can be found in the corresponding [subfolder](/avcodec-build/README.md).